efdevcon/DIPs/DIPs/DIP-1-CO2ken.md

 ## Implementation
 **Organizational**

-- How the funds gather during the ticketing process will be used to offset the event's carbon footprint will be discussed in a future DIP.
-This DIP should describe the governance and allocation of the funds and can be developed in collboration with other projects like [Terra0](https://terra0.org/) or the [Sovereign Nature Initiative](http://sovereignnature.com/).
+- How the funds gathered during the ticketing process will be used to offset the event's carbon footprint will be discussed in a future DIP.
+This DIP should describe the governance and allocation of the funds and could be developed in collboration with other projects like [Terra0](https://terra0.org/) or the [Sovereign Nature Initiative](http://sovereignnature.com/).
 Inputs from the community are encouraged!
 - Gather data to best estimate the carbon footprint of the event.

 **Technical**